 However, because it’s subject to Google’s Terms of Use, using Blogger means you agree to post a compliant privacy policy if your website falls under any data privacy laws.

-So, if your Blogger site collects personal information, uses any types of internet cookies, and falls under applicable data protection laws, it needs a compliant privacy policy.
+If your Blogger site collects personal information, uses any types of internet cookies, and falls under applicable data protection laws, it needs a compliant privacy policy.

 Otherwise, Blogger may terminate your site use, and you could face fines and other penalties for violating the law.